gsoft-inc/wl-squide/docs/getting-started/create-remote-module.md

 If you are experiencing issues with this guide:

 - Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
-You'll find a log entry for each registration that occurs and error messages if something went wrong.
+You'll find a log entry for each registration that occurs and error messages if something went wrong:
+    - `[squide] The following route has been registered.
+Newly registered item: ...`
+    - `[squide] The following navigation item has been registered to the "root" menu for a total of 2 items.
+Newly registered item: ...`
 - Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic/remote-module).
 - Refer to the [troubleshooting](../troubleshooting.md) page.